Warnakala/blender-studio-tools/shot-builder/README.md

 # Project Description (DRAFT)

-Shot Tools is an Add-on that helps studios to work with task specific blend-files.
+Shot Builder is an Add-on that helps studios to work with task specific Blend-files.
+The shot builder is part of the shot-tools repository.
 The main functionalities are

 * Build blend files for a specific task and shot.
-* Sync data back from work files to places like kitsu, or sequence.blend.
+* Sync data back from work files to places like kitsu, or `edit.blend`.

 ## Design Principles

 The main design principles are:

 * The core-tool can be installed as an add-on, but the (production specific) configuration should be part of the production repository.
 * The configuration files are a collection of python files.
 The API between the configuration files and the add-on should be easy to use as pipeline